-Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils suggest PP pupils generally have greater difficulties with phonics than their peers.
-This negatively impacts their development as readers.
+Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils suggest PP pupils generally have greater difficulties with phonics than their peers and read less at home.
+This negatively impacts their development as readers as they move through the school.
+Our September 2023 data shows that 36% of our KS2 PP pupils have a reading age significantly below their age.
 2 Internal and external (PIXL) assessments indicate that reading and maths attainment and progress among PP pupils is significantly below that of non- PP pupils.
 On entry to Reception, in the last 3 years, PP pupils arrive around 20% lower in many areas of the Early Years curriculum but particularly in speaking and early reading skills.
-3 Our assessments and observations indicate that the education and well- being of many of our PP pupils are still being impacted by the partial school closures to a greater extent than for other pupils.
+3 Our diagnostic assessments and observations indicate that the education and wellbeing of many of our PP pupils are still being impacted by the partial school closures, to a greater extent, than for other pupils.
 These findings are supported by national studies.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, particularly in reading and maths.
-4 Our assessments (including our mental health audits), observations and discussions with pupils and families have identified social and emotional issues for many pupils, notably due to family circumstances, anxiety in pupils and a lack of enrichment opportunities and socializing during school closure.
+4 Our diagnostic assessments (including our mental health audits), obser- vations and discussions with pupils and families have identified social and emotional issues for many pupils, notably due to family circum- stances, anxiety in pupils (still impacting from school closures) and a lack of enrichment opportunities and socializing due to the cost of living crisis.
 These challenges particularly affect PP pupils, including their attainment.
-Teacher referrals for support have markedly increased during the pandemic.
-84 pupils (26 of whom are disadvantaged) currently have additional support with social and emotional needs and are receiving small group or 1:1 interventions 5 Our attendance data from last year (2020/21) indicates that attendance among PP pupils was 3.13% lower than PP pupils.
+Teacher referrals for support have markedly increased since the pandemic.
+83 pupils (30 of whom are disadvantaged) currently have additional support with social and emotional needs and are receiving small group or 1:1 interventions.
+5 Our attendance data from last year (2022/23) indicates that attendance among PP pupils was 4.68% lower than non-PP pupils.
 A significant number of PP pupils have been 'persistently absent' com- pared to their peers during the same period.
 Our assessments and obser- vations indicate that absenteeism is negatively impacting PP pupils' pro- gress.